Rhubarb: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Rhubarb extract promotes kidney health, reducing blood urea and serum creatinine, which can slow the progression of kidney diseases.
-Tannins, emodin, and epicatechin gallate improve renal markers and renal blood circulation.
+Rhubarb extract promotes kidney health, lowering blood urea and serum creatinine, which may slow the progression of kidney disease.
+Tannins, emodin, and epicatechin gallate improve renal markers and renal blood flow. nn

 Usages associés